palaniraja/whatchanged/README.md

 A lot of dirty tricks involved, but hey it gets the job done.
 Will try to tidy up _later*_

-Feel free to send me a pull requests
+Feel free to send me pull requests